Research

 Empirical

 Current eco-evolutionary theory predicts shifts in plant mating system type as a result of range expansion to achieve reproductive assurance, where the ability to self-fertilize or reproduce clonally provides a means to successfully reproduce in a new environment that is potentially devoid of conspecifics and/or pollinators.
-I am testing the effect of range expansion on mating system evolution and will use my phylogeographic results across the latitudinal range of E. lewisii as a framework to test whether spatial patterns in mating system in E. lewisii (e.g., autonomous selfing rate vs. propensity for clonal growth) are related to historical pathways of range expansion.
+I am testing the effect of range expansion on mating system evolution and will use my phylogeographic results across the latitudinal range of E. lewisii as a framework to test whether spatial patterns in mating system in E. lewisii (e.g., autonomous selfing ability vs. propensity for clonal growth) are related to historical pathways of range expansion.

 Theoretical

 Contemporary models of expansion load have only explored the effects of density-independent selection on relative reductions in edge population fitness, however, the demographic pathways of range expansion underlying the process of allele surfing create conditions where density-dependent selection is relevant.
-In collaboration with Ailene Macpherson at SFU, I am using simulation modelling to investigate the genetic consequences of density-dependent selection on life-history traits during range expansion.
-Our eco-evo range expansion model explores a more nuanced set of assumptions underlying expansion load theory, and broadens the potential processes included in existing theoretical frameworks that likely occur during range expansion in nature.
+In collaboration with Ailene Macpherson at SFU, I am used simulation modelling to investigate the genetic consequences of density-dependent selection on life-history traits during range expansion.
+Our published article in The American Naturalist demonstrates the relationship between deleterious mutation accumulation underlying distinct life-history traits and the associated expressed expansion load is context-dependent, changing with the population density at which fitness is measured.
+This result suggests an updated design for future empirical tests of expansion load in nature, measuring fitness of focal individuals not only at low intraspecific densities but also at high intraspecific population densities.
+By measuring expansion load of different fitness-related traits, such empirical work could confirm whether expansion load is exaggerated in traits under positive density-dependent selection (e.g., competitive ability) and suppressed in traits under negative density-dependent selection (e.g., birth rate).DEI in Canadian Science: Gender & Career Stage

 We investigated potential barriers to successful scientific funding outcomes for women and/or early career scientists.
 Using publicly available data from the NSERC Database, we explored interactions between gender and career stage on grant writing (word use) and funding success in the 2016 Discovery Grant competition.